-Last week the lucky ones around the world, who had clear night skies, were able to witness the last full moon of the decade, welcoming the next, new decade.
-It’s known by various names, depending where you are on our planet: Cold Moon, Blue Moon, Long Nights Moon, Moon Before Yule.
+On December 12, the lucky ones around the world, who had clear night skies, were able to witness the last full moon of the decade, welcoming the next, new decade.
+It’s known by various names, depending on where you are on our planet: Cold Moon, Blue Moon, Long Nights Moon, Moon Before Yule.
 My sister lives outside Chicago.
 I live in Austin, and both of us were fortunate to see the sky at the same time that night.

 Years ago, we were in Girl Scouts; and while sitting around campfires on a moon filled night, would sing

 “I see the moon, the moon sees me